- I Want To…

 In addition, you can reduce inflammation and regulate hormone production with important healthy fats.
 Essential fatty acids reduce inflammation in the body which will help to lessen any discomfort that blocked fallopian tubes can cause:

 The enzymes found in papaya and pineapple will work wonders for promoting circulation in your fallopian tubes, while detoxing the built up tissue.
 So what better recipe to introduce than a Pineapple Papaya Salsa?
 This salsa is great served with grilled fish or pork.
-Let’s be honest though … it’s also incredible with consumed with gluten-free tortilla chips!
+Let’s be honest though … It’s also incredible with gluten-free tortilla chips!

 Pineapple Papaya Chunky Salsa

 In a bowl combine all ingredients and let stand at room temperature 1 hour.
 Salsa may be made one day ahead and chilled, covered.
 The longer it marinates, the spicier it gets ;).
 Serve at room temperature.